trothr/znetboot/Glossary.md

 * TCP/IP: one of several protocols for of data transfer between computing devices (Mainframes, CCP devices, remote systems)

-* Unit Record equipment; 'tab' card based computing; 026 keypunch, 029 key verified, 082 sorter, 5xx series plugboard and patch cable' programmed relay based electronic computing devices; successor was the 1401 family and BCD
+* Unit Record (UR) equipment; 'tab' card based computing; 026 keypunch, 029 key verified, 082 sorter, 5xx series plugboard and patch cable programmed relay based electronic computing devices; successor was the 1401 family and BCD

-* X3270: a IP network console with a variant form of the 'telnet' type of interface; As it dates from an earlier era, there are areas of the screen, called 'fields' in which input mat be typed; the TAB key will advance to the next available field (some fields may be 'display only') after the present cursor position.
-ENTER customarily submits all of the 'fill-in' fields to the remote server for processing as a transaction.
-Until ENTER is selected, one may cycle and wrap around through all editable fields, and either over-type, or use minimal in-field edit commands
+* X3270: an IP network console with a variant form of the 'telnet' type of interface; As it dates from an earlier era, there are areas of the screen, called 'fields' in which input mat be typed; the TAB key will advance to the next available field (some fields may be 'display only') after the present cursor position.
+ENTER customarily submits all of the 'filled-in' fields to the remote server for processing as a transaction.
+Until ENTER is selected, one may cycle (tab) and wrap around through all editable fields, and either over-type, or use minimal in-field edit commands

+* VMARC: short for "VM ARChive", is a customer-developed utility for sharing collections of files among z/VM systems, and the format of the collection.
+It is similar to ZIP and TAR.

 * wget: see: cURL

 * XEDIT: the primary file editor in CMS

+* z/Linux: Linux for Z architecture, a compilation of the Linux kernel and associated "userland" for use on Z series computers, either virtual or physical.
+It is often said, "Linux is Linux", and the environment seen in z/Linux is nearly identical to that seen in Linux on AMD/Intel or Linux on POWER or Linux on ARM or Linux on MIPS or Linux on SPARC.

+Linux on Z series is an ASCII based system.

+Linux for Z series is *not* "Linux for z/OS". z/OS is an operating system.
+"Linux for z/OS" is a common misnomer and very misleading.

+* z/OS: a.k.a., MVS, IBM's flagship mainframe operating system

+* z/TPF: Transaction Processing Facility, an IBM operating system for extreme transactional workloads

+IBM modified z/TPF to support the z/Linux ABI (application binary interface). z/TPF modules can be created on z/Linux and then deployed on z/TPF improving on the development cycle for many programmers.

-* z/VM: IBM's hypervisor product for mainframe (z series) architecture, formerly known as VM/ESA, VM/XA, VM/SP and VM/HPO, VM/370, CP/67, CP/40.
+* z/VM: IBM's hypervisor product for mainframe (Z series) architecture, formerly known as VM/ESA, VM/XA, VM/SP and VM/HPO, VM/370, CP/67, CP/40.
 See also IBM documents 5741-A07 and GC24-6193

+* z/VSE: "Virtual Storage Extended", an IBM operating system historically lighter weight than MVS (z/OS), commonly hosted by z/VM

      http://publibz.boulder.ibm.com/epubs/pdf/hcsf8c30.pdf